DrupalCamp Copenhagen 2008 - Drupal Danmark: You’ve come a long way, baby

 Thank you to Henrik for fixing this for me, Surftown accounts need this setting in order for Drupal 5 to work.

-Using XML-RPC to combine Drupal and Wordpress on a site | drupal.org
+Using XML-RPC to combine Drupal and WordPress on a site | drupal.org

-Using XML-RPC to combine Drupal and Wordpress on a site | drupal.org
+Using XML-RPC to combine Drupal and WordPress on a site | drupal.org

 This looks like a cool tip, using the Moveable Type XML-RPC API to integrate content from WordPress and Drupal.